nboldhq/docs/contents/45-connected-apps/10-salesforce/90-Update-and-Uninstall-Salesforce-Solution.md

 ---
 # Update & Uninstall Solutions: Salesforce

-Update the solution if you see an update available.
-This means our team made some improvements for you!

 You can follow the below steps to update the solution:

 * Connect and go to the nBold application in Microsoft Teams.
 * Go to the Catalog tab and click on the Collaboration Processes tab on your right.

   ![](/media/screenshot-2022-11-07-at-15-52-01.png)
 * From the menu on the left pane, select the option "Installed"
 * You will land on this screen: